Restructuring Consulting vs Banking and How to Prepare for Interviews

 However, the difference between restructuring consulting and restructuring investment banking is really about what each role emphasizes.
 For RX consulting, it's operations and financial management.
 For RX banking, it's capital structure alternatives.

 Given just how little information is out there, I've decided to put together this little post to give my thoughts.
-I'll also briefly cover what areas of RX Interviews appear relevant to RX consulting interviews based on what those who have gone through the RX consulting interview process have told me.
+I'll also briefly cover what areas of RX Interviews appear relevant to restructuring consulting interviews based on what those who have gone through the restructuring consulting interview process have told me.

 On This Page